Tattwik/Citizen_Services_Portal/README.md

 PDF Generation and Download

-Approved certificates can be generated in PDF format.
+Approved certificates can be generated in PDF format using HTML2Canvas.

 Users can download certificates for personal use.